A Global Characterization of Physical Segmentation along Oceanic Transform Faults

 Southern California Earthquake Center

 Wolfson-Schwehr, Monica and Boettcher, Margaret S., "A Global Characterization of Physical Segmentation along Oceanic Transform Faults" (2010).
-Center for Coastal and Ocean Mapping.
+Southern California Earthquake Center Annual Meeting.
 736.